epinio/docs/docs/references/cli/epinio_login.md

 ```
   -h, --help              help for login
-  -p, --password string   password of the user
+  -p, --password string   password that will be used to login
-      --trust-ca          trust the unknown CA
+      --trust-ca          set this flag to automatically trust the unknown CA
   -u, --user string       username that will be used to login
 ```